Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/brief.md

 This will apply for the majority of projects, which are expected to use a constant PU area.
 Some projects may use irregularly-shaped planning units with varying area: in this case the mean of the areas of the planning units in the study area should be used [*], with option to further tune this in the future (as above, it is ok to hardcode this, as long as using a different aggregation formula that doesn't depend on other inputs than PU area and PU count will not break other assumptions).

 [*] Pending confirmation.

+- For each of the BLM values being used in the calibration process:

+  - Cost vs boundary length of the best solution, plotted on a chart
-- Thumbnails of each run’s solutions displayed alongside the curve for visual inspection.
+  - Thumbnail of the best solution, displayed alongside the curve for visual inspection.

 - No need to do curve fitting and elbow search.